Rent Your Property Without An Agent

 You have chosen to look after the management of your own investment property without a real estate agent.

-But you want to be able to expose your rental property to the largest pool of tenants possible, advertising your property online, right?
+But you want to be able to expose your rental property to the largest pool of potential tenants possible, advertising your property online, right?

 For only $129 until leased, your investment property will be advertised on realestate.com.au and domain.com.au.
 And you edit / make changes to your rental listing 24/7.